I remember that cold day in October as if it was yesterday.

 In the two seconds after my, “No,” I became increasingly nervous.

 Even with all of my education, was I making the right decision?
 What if he did get the flu and ended up back in the hospital in worse condition?
 Or what if the flu shot could have actually helped?
 What if, what if, what if…

 And then, I had to remind myself of the truth that I share with so many others…we can only do the best we can with what we have, and at the end of the day, we must feel a peace about our decisions.
 I reminded myself…and Josh…of all of the research I had done to encourage our confidence and peace about this decision.

-All this to say, I share this with you because I want you to know that you are not alone in your questions and concerns!
+I share this with you because I want you to know you are not alone in your questions and concerns!
 In fact, let’s directly discuss one of the most common questions I receive about the flu shot:

 “He had cancer which means his immune system is compromised.
 So, if he were to come down with the flu virus, that could have been dangerous, right?